seecloud/docs/README.md

 ```

 And then just open built documentation `build/html/index.html` in your browser
-(Of source, using your favourite tool, e.g. open or xdg-open!).
+(Of course, using your favourite tool, e.g. open or xdg-open!).